VorobeY1326/UMF/Readme.md

--- NOT YET DONE PROJECT --
+-- NOT YET DONE PROJECT --<br/>
-UMF is Universal Monitor Format.
+UMF is Universal Monitor Format.<br/>
-It is JSON representation of ACM ICPC monitor.
+It is JSON representation of ACM ICPC monitor.<br/>
-Here you can find tool for converting UMF to HTML representation.
+Here you can find tool for converting UMF to HTML representation.<br/>
 Also some examples of parsers from web monitor to UMF are presented.